opnfv/compass4nfv/docs/FAQ/faq.rst

 How to access BM nodes after deployment
 =======================================

-1. First you should login Compass VM via ssh command on JumpHost by default user/pass root/root.
+1. First you should login Compass VM via ssh command on Jumphost by default user/pass root/root.
 The default login IP of Compass VM is configured in "compass4nfv/deploy/conf/base.conf", defined as below:

 .. code-block:: bash